 He has also been a Visiting Professor of Management at Henley Management College.
 He has also been made Adjunct Professor of Management at the Norwegian School of Management (2009) and Honorary Professor at the University of KwaZulu-Natal (2014).

 He consults to many organisations in various different sectors (particularly airlines, banks, civil service) and in many different countries (particularly continental Europe and Asia).
-He is also an experience conference speaker doing around a dozen key-note speeches a year all around the world.
+He is also an experienced conference speaker doing around a dozen keynote speeches a year all around the world.